GRC Engineering

 Organizations already invested in policy-as-code with OPA and Terraform gain the most from OSCAL.
 Policies exist in code.
 Infrastructure is defined in code.
 Compliance evidence should be in code too.
 OSCAL makes compliance documentation as version-controlled, testable, and auditable as the infrastructure it describes.

-Vendor implementation reports indicate significant time reductions.
+Vendor implementation reports indicate significant time reductions for early adopters.
 Traditional SSP creation takes 4 to 6 months.
-OSCAL-enabled workflows reduce this to 1 to 4 weeks [Platform28 Implementation Guide].
-Assessment duration drops from 2 to 4 months to 2 to 4 weeks [Platform28].
-Package review time drops by up to 85% with OSCAL tooling [RegScale/OSCAL Hub].
-These figures come from early adopters with mature engineering teams.
-Organizations with less infrastructure-as-code maturity should expect timelines closer to the upper bounds.
+OSCAL-enabled workflows reduce this to 1 to 4 weeks per Platform28 implementation case studies.
+Assessment duration drops from 2 to 4 months to 2 to 4 weeks per the same source.
+Package review time reductions of up to 85% are reported by RegScale customers.
+These figures come from early adopters with mature engineering teams; organizations with less infrastructure-as-code maturity should expect timelines closer to the upper bounds.

-Start OSCAL conversion now, even if your organization is not in the federal space.
+Start OSCAL conversion now, even if your organization is not currently subject to the Class D mandate.
 Structured compliance data will be the default within three to five years.
 Organizations building that capability today will run audits in days while competitors spend months assembling Word documents.
 Every component definition you create compounds: one S3 definition feeds every future system that touches S3.
 That is not documentation.
 That is infrastructure.

 Frequently Asked Questions